Poetry 0.12.0 is out

 Changes #

-command improvements and develop
+install command improvements and develop deprecation. #

-command is now deprecated.
-You should now use the install
+The develop command is now deprecated.
+You should now use the install command which, as of this release,

 will install the current project in editable mode.